hcosta/Discord-Bot-with-Python/README.md

 ```

 ## 5. Test commands
+Can be send from the discord server or private message
 * !test: Counts user messages
 * !sleep: Sleeps for 5 seconds
 * !info: Shows sample message